qpdf/qpdf/manual/cli.rst

    .. help: set minimum PDF version

       Force the PDF version of the output to be at least the specified version.
+The version number format is
+      "major.minor[.extension-level]", which sets the version header
+      to "major.minor" and the extension level, if specified, to "extension-level".

    Force the PDF version of the output file to be at least :samp:`{version}`.
 In other words, if the input file has a lower